 - Intramurals

 - Student Council, Grades 3, 4 & 5

-- Foreign Language
+- World Language-Club

-- School Musical, Graded 4 & 5
+- School Musical, Grades 4 & 5

-- Band, Grades 3, 4 & 5
+- Band and/or Chorus Grades 3, 4 & 5

-- Orchestra and/or Chorus
+- Orchestra Grades 3, 4 & 5

-- Girls on the Run
+- STEAM Club

 Extended Learning

 Voyager - Gifted Program

 Lynbrook's Voyager Program is designed to identify and meet the instructional needs of qualifying students in grades 3, 4 & 5.
 This program is part of the district's continuum of services to students who need services and activities not ordinarily provided by the school in order to more fully develop their academic capabilities.
 These students will participate in activities to foster collaboration, communication and analysis, and research and presentation skills through project-based activities.